Body

 Current Running Start students at Central must turn in a new Enrollment Verification Form each quarter.
 Once it is signed by you, a guardian, and high school counselor, email your EVF to RSEVF.central@seattlecolleges.edu for processing.

-• Running Start does not cover tuition or course fees for self-paced courses and courses that are below 100 level (e.g., Math 098, English 099).
+• Running Start does not cover tuition for self-paced courses or courses below 100-level (e.g., Math 098, English 099).

 Running Start courses are available at any of Washington’s 34 community and technical colleges.
 For the Seattle College District, follow the links below to learn more about taking Running Start courses at North, Central or South Seattle Colleges.